tontsaX/ohtu-2020-tehtavat/week6/Tasks.md

+1. Task 1 is not meant to be returned.

-1. Write classes, that implement Matcher interface as following operations All(true for all players), Not(negation of the parameter),HasFewerThan(inverse of the HasAtLeast method).
+2. Add classes, that implement Matcher interface with operation names as All(true for all players), Not(negation of the parameter),HasFewerThan(inverse of the HasAtLeast method).
 Use classes And, HasAtLeast and PlaysIn as examples.